-The Corporation has minimum shareholding requirements for directors who are not employees or officers of the Corporation or Onex (the "Director Share Ownership Guidelines") (see Executive Share Ownership for share ownership guidelines applicable to Mr. Mionis in his role as President and Chief Executive Officer of the Corporation).
+share ownership guidelines applicable to Mr. Mionis in his role as President and Chief Executive Officer of the Corporation).
 In order to reflect the change from a retainer plus meeting fee structure to a fixed compensation arrangement for directors (see Information Relating to Our Directors - Director Compensation), the Director Share Ownership Guidelines were modified effective January 1, 2016.
-The Director Share Ownership Guidelines currently require that a director hold SVS and/or DSUs with an aggregate value equal to 150% of the annual retainer and that the chair of the Board hold SVS and/or DSUs with an aggregate value equal to 150% of the annual retainer and that the chair of five years were required to hold five times the previous base retainer.
+The Director Share Ownership Guidelines currently require that a director hold SVS and/or DSUs with an aggregate value equal to 150% of the annual retainer and that the chair of the Board hold SVS and/or DSUs with an aggregate value equal to 187.5% of the annual retainer.
+Prior to this change, directors who had served on the Board for five years were required to hold five times the previous base retainer.
 Current and new directors have five years from January 1, 2016 or from the time of their appointment to the Board, as applicable, to comply with the Director Share Ownership Guidelines.